FAQ

 Federal Unemployment Tax Act (FUTA)

-Most employers contribute to the federal and a state unemployment programs that compensate workers who have lose their jobs.
+Most employers contribute to the federal and state unemployment programs that compensate workers who have lost their jobs.
 As such, FUTA is not a payroll deduction because it only applies to employers, not employees.
 To comply, you must pay 6% in taxes on the first $7,000 you pay an employee in a year.
 Exemptions may apply, however, if you have household or agricultural workers.

 Payroll processing state by state rules and regulations